-So many of Vermont’s roads are scenic in some way.
+So many of Vermont’s roads, including Pleasant Valley Road, are scenic in their own unique way.
 On hundreds of two-lane, paved roads you’ll find gorgeous views of mountains, villages, farms, or rolling hills.
-Everyone has their own personal favorite — Route 100, Route 108, Route 30, Stowe Hollow Road, Peacham Road, or East Warren Road.
+Everyone has their own personal favorite—Route 100, Route 108, Route 30, Stowe Hollow Road, Peacham Road, or East Warren Road.
 The list goes on and on.

 If I had to pick just one road in Vermont as the ultimate scenic drive, it would be Pleasant Valley Road in Cambridge.

-Pleasant Valley Road is a short and sweet 10-mile stretch connecting Cambridge and Underhill.
-Heading south from Cambridge, Pleasant Valley Road offers Vermont’s most dramatic view of Mount Mansfield.
-You won’t see ski trails on this side of Mount Mansfield; but Pleasant Valley Road highlights a more interesting angle of the rugged contours and rocky summit of Vermont’s tallest peak.
+This is a short and sweet 10-mile stretch connecting Cambridge and Underhill.
+Heading south from Cambridge, the road offers Vermont’s most dramatic view of Mount Mansfield.
+You won’t see ski trails on this side of Mount Mansfield; but this scenic route highlights a more interesting angle of the rugged contours and rocky summit of Vermont’s tallest peak.

-In the shadow of Mount Mansfield along Pleasant Valley Road are barns, fields, and farms.
+In the shadow of Mount Mansfield along the road are barns, fields, and farms.
 Much of the land is undeveloped, which has preserved the area’s beauty and character.

-For the best views, take Route 15 to Lower Pleasant Valley Road in Cambridge and follow to Pleasant Valley Road toward Underhill.
+For the best views, take Route 15 to Lower Pleasant Valley Road in Cambridge and follow toward toward Underhill.
 Even though it’s a quick jaunt, you won’t be disappointed.

 What about you?
 What do you think is the best scenic drive in Vermont?